Balance Testing & Hearing Evaluation in Atlanta, GA

 In addition to balance testing, we might also conduct a hearing test to evaluate the middle and inner ear.

-Once your testing is complete, one of our physicians or audiologists will review the test results, in combination with your symptoms.
-We will recommend certain types of treatment based on this information.
+Once your testing is complete, one of our physicians or audiologists will review the test results with your symptoms.
+We will recommend certain types of treatment based on this information

-If you experience symptoms related to a balance disorder, it’s always best to get evaluated and treated as soon as possible before symptoms get worse.
+If you experience symptoms related to a balance disorder, get evaluated and treated as soon as possible before symptoms get worse.